The PokerListings Daily 3-Bet is a three-phase hostile takeover of the corporate mid-afternoon poker news world.

 "Being part of Lock is something I'm really excited about and it will be a great beginning of a new exciting relationship.
 Lock is the new generation of online poker where player experience drives the company with an incredible Pro team that I can hardly wait to work with."

-The poker world started buzzing about Annette_15 when she was still playing online poker underage.
+The poker world started buzzing about Annette_15 when she was still playing online poker games underage.
 The buzz turned to a roar when she won the inaugural WSOPE Main Event for $2 million.

 Despite her considerable accolades Obrestad has bounced around the poker world, initially signing with Betfair, then Full Tilt Poker and now Lock Poker.